Peking University: General rankings

 Several rankings have placed Peking University among the top universities in mainland China.
 In 2025, QS Asia University Rankings has put it at the top among all Asian universities.

 The 2025 QS Rankings ranked Peking University 14th in the world and first in Asia.
 As of 2025, the Times Higher Education World University Rankings has ranked Peking University 13th in the world and 2nd in Asia, with its teaching and research environment indicators placing 9th and 6th in the world respectively.

 The 2023 QS Rankings ranked Peking University 12th in the world and first in Asia.
-As of 2024, the Times Higher Education World University Rankings ranked Peking University 13th in the world, with its teaching and research environment indicators placed at 9th and 7th in the world respectively.
 Peking University was also ranked 15th in the world and 1st in the Asia-Pacific in The Three University Missions Ranking.
-The Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed Peking University 23rd in the world and 2nd in the Asia-Pacific.
-As of 2025, the U.S. News & World Report ranked Peking University 25th in the world, 3rd in the Asia-Pacific and 2nd in China.
+The Academic Ranking of World Universities, also known as the "Shanghai Ranking", placed Peking University 22nd in the world and 2nd in the Asia-Pacific.
+As of 2026, the U.S. News & World Report ranked Peking University 19th in the world, 3rd in the Asia-Pacific and 2nd in China.

 In the Times Higher Education Global Employability University Ranking 2025, an annual ranking of university graduates' employability, Peking University was ranked 11th in the world and 2nd in Asia.
 In 2025, it ranked 11th in world reputation, according to the THE, and 22 of its subjects ranked in the top 1% in the world, according to Essential Science Indicators, which is an analytics database developed by the British-American company Clarivate that identifies top-performing research and emerging trends within the Web of Science Core Collection.
 It has also been leading the chart of Times Higher Education BRICS & Emerging Economies since its inception in 2014.

-Research Performance
+Research performance

 The 2024 CWTS Leiden Ranking ranked Peking University at 13th in the world based on their publications for the time period 2019–2022.
 For the high quality of research in natural science and health science, Peking University ranked 5th among the leading institutions, and 4th among the leading universities globally in the Nature Index 2025 Research Leaders by Nature Research.
 In 2024, it ranked 7th among the universities around the world by SCImago Institutions Rankings.
 In November 2024, Clarivate Analytics ranked Peking University 12th in the world for the most Highly Cited Researchers.